rdev5/socket-chat/README.md

 - Various developer-friendly helper functions
 - Implements yaml-config for configuring crypto
 - Client UI with online users list and admin-only /reboot command :)
+- Socket rooms restricted to authentication and access lists

 Feedback and suggestions are greatly appreciated!
 Please feel free to fork and submit a pull request if you would like to make a contribution.
 Small changes are welcomed :)